-Although several European ANSPs have already implemented UTM solutions, they provide only limited services and will need significant evolutions to meet the requirements of the U-space regulation.
+Although several European ANSPs have already implemented UTM solutions, they provide only limited services compared to U-space and will need significant evolutions to meet the requirements of the U-space regulation.
 In addition, the future coordination between ATM and UTM is also under definition, notably with SESAR investigating whether this coordination can be supported by SWIM services.